 A Future to Behold

-These seven qualities reveal just a small piece of the fabric that makes up the grand tapestry of who we are—souls with bodies.
-Activating soul-centered qualities in ourselves and others, and bringing them more fully into view, allows us to feel more integrated.
-Our work, therefore, becomes a physical representation of that wholeness.
-From that place, we begin to live life to its fullest, creating a masterpiece to behold and appreciate.
+These seven qualities reveal just a small piece of the fabric that makes up the grand tapestry of who we are.
+Expressing creative qualities in ourselves and encouraging that in others, we begin to live life more fully, as we participate in the masterpiece that is our lives.

 My life has been a tapestry of